octagonwebstudio/Premium-Addons-for-KingComposer/README.md

 1. Install using the WordPress built-in Plugin installer, or Extract the zip file and drop the contents in the `wp-content/plugins/` directory of your WordPress installation.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Go to Pages > Add New.
+4. Press the 'Edit with KingComposer' button.
+5. New elements are added at the KingComposer elements Menu Called "Octagon".

+## Frequently Asked Questions ##

+**Does it work with any WordPress theme?**

+Yes, it will work with any WordPress theme as long as you are using KingComposer as a page builder.

+**Will this plugin slow down my website speed?**

+Premium Addons for KingComposer is light weight and we also gave you the control to enable only the elements you actually use on your website for faster performance.

+**Is this plugin 100% Ads Free?**

+Premium Addons for KingComposer is 100% Ads Free.

+**Where can i find the new element added**

+New elements are added at the KingComposer elements Menu Called "Octagon".

+## Screenshots ##

+1. **Toggle Modules.** You can enable/disable the elements to improve performance.
+2. **Icon Manager.** You can choose what are the icon fonts going to choose.
+3. **Elements.** 25 free elements and counting.

 ## Changelog ##

+### 1.0 - Aug 08 2019 ###
+* Info: Initial Release

 ### 0.2 - Aug 06 2019 ###
 * Fix: Sanitization improved.